 Above the influence (ATI 802) is a group at the Brattleboro Union High School, supported by the Brattleboro Area Prevention Coalition (BAPC), whose main focus is to encourage students to stay away from anything that will change or influence them in a negative way.
 To us, being a part of this group means making an impact on people and getting them to think about their choices before they make them.
 Since we have joined this group, we have participated in a lot of activities, such as: A schoolwide dodge ball game that ATI 802 hosted with BUHS’s sports marketing class, Kick Butts Day (a day dedicated to making people aware about the negative effects of tobacco) and an awesome poster campaign.
 The campaign allowed a few members of ATI 802 to have their photographs on a poster that stated something they were above the influence of and some activities that they were a part of in the community.
 The posters were, and still are, hung all around BUHS and stores in the Brattleboro area.
 Check out the ATI802.com to see our campaign.

 Our most recent activity was a community conversation that ATI 802 hosted with Brattleboro Area Prevention Collation.
 The main focus of the community conversation was the misuse of prescription drugs by teenagers, why it happens and how to prevent it from happening.
 Many people from the community showed up to this event, including a state trooper, a few pharmacists and doctors, a lot of teens, and some of the faculty members of BUHS.
-The outcome of the conversation was more than we expected.
-It was truly an eye-opening experience for a lot of people that showed up, including ourselves.

 We have been in this group for over a year now and it has helped us stay away from negative influences and it has made it possible for us to get the word out to other teens that there are always better, more positive things to do in the community, and that they don’t have to turn to drugs for something to do.
 There is never a time where we don’t feel our hard work pay off in this group!